beetbox/beets/docs/plugins/convert.rst

 * If you set ``max_bitrate``, all MP3 files with a higher bitrate will be transcoded and those with a lower bitrate will simply be copied.
 Note that this does not guarantee that all converted files will have a lower bitrate---that depends on the encoder and its configuration.
-By default, FLAC files will be converted and all MP3s will be copied without transcoding.
+By default MP3s will be copied without transcoding and all other formats will be converted.
-* ``opts`` are the encoding options that are passed to ``lame``.
+* ``opts`` are the encoding options that are passed to ``ffmpeg``.
 Default:
-  "-V2".
-Please refer to the LAME documentation for possible options.
+  "-aq 2". "-aq <num>" is equivalent to the LAME option "-V <num>".
+If you want to specify a bitrate use "-ab <bitrate>".
+Please refer to the FFMPEG documentation for more details.
 * Finally, ``threads`` determines the number of threads to use for parallel encoding.
 By default, the plugin will detect the number of processors available and use them all.